Writing Tips: Write What You Know

 Think about the world of Harry Potter.
 J.K.
 Rowling invented a world of magic, a world that many of us might dream about but none could know in the literal sense.
 Yet she based that world on our world and on the many fantastical, fictional worlds that already exist in literature.
 Even if we’re not consciously aware of it, we are constantly influenced by what we’ve read, seen, and experienced.
 My guess is that in one way or another, the seeds of Harry Potter’s world came from Middle Earth, Narnia, and a galaxy far, far away.

 The most fantastical worlds in storytelling are beloved because they are full of truths.
 They tell us who we are as individuals and as a society.
-I would guess that Ms. Rowling knows a thing or two about friendship and loyalty because there is a truth to the relationships that exist between Harry and his closest friends, Ron and Hermione.
+I would guess that Ms. Rowling knows a thing or two about friendship and loyalty because there is truth in the relationships that exist between Harry and his closest friends, Ron and Hermione.
 These relationships have ups and downs but are constant.

 While flipping back and forth between two channels late at night, Suzanne Collins saw kids competing on reality TV and footage of the war in Iraq.
 The images blurred in her tired mind, and the Hunger Games were born.
 She didn’t know a world where children are thrust into an arena to fight to the death.
 But she could take what she knew (or could learn), add a heap of her own imagination and render a believable world.